...First Do No Harm: Plot

-The neurologist in charge of Robbie's care, Dr. Melanie Abbasac (Allison Janney), has poor bedside manner and paints a bleak picture.
+The neurologist in charge of Robbie's care, Dr. Melanie Abbasac, has a poor bedside manner and paints a bleak picture.
 Abbasac wants the Reimullers to consider surgery and start the necessary investigative procedures to see if this is an option.
 These involve removing the top of the skull and inserting electrodes on the surface of the brain to achieve a more accurate location of any seizure focus than normal scalp EEG electrodes.
 The Reimullers see surgery as a dangerous last resort and want to know if anything else can be done.

 Lori begins to research epilepsy at the library.
 After many hours, she comes across the ketogenic diet in a well-regarded textbook on epilepsy.
 However, their doctor dismisses the diet as having only anecdotal evidence of its effectiveness.
 After initially refusing to consider the diet, she appears to relent but sets impossible hurdles in the way: the Reimullers must find a way to transport their son to Johns Hopkins Hospital in Baltimore, Maryland with continual medical support—something they cannot afford.

-That evening, Lori attempts to abduct her son from the hospital and, despite the risk, fly with him to an appointment she has made with a doctor at Johns Hopkins.
+That evening, Lori attempts to abduct her son from the hospital and, despite the risk, flies with him to an appointment she has made with a doctor at Johns Hopkins.
 However, she is stopped by hospital security at the exit to the hospital.
 A sympathetic nurse warns Lori that she could lose custody of her son if a court decides she is putting her son's health at risk.

 Dave makes contact with an old family friend who once practiced as a physician and is still licensed.
 This doctor and the sympathetic nurse agree to accompany Lori and Robbie on the trip to Baltimore.
 During the flight, Robbie has a prolonged convulsive seizure, which causes some concern to the pilot and crew.

 When they arrive at Johns Hopkins, it becomes apparent that Lori has deceived her friends as her appointment (for the previous week) was not rescheduled and there are no places on the ketogenic diet program.
 After much pleading, Dr. Freeman agrees to take Robbie on as an outpatient.
 Lori and Robbie stay at a convent in Baltimore.

-The diet is briefly explained by Millicent Kelly (played by herself) a dietitian who has helped run the ketogenic diet program since the 1940s.
+The diet is briefly explained by Millicent Kelly, a dietitian who has helped run the ketogenic diet program since the 1940s.
 Robbie's seizures begin to improve during the initial fast that is used to kick-start the diet.
 Despite the very high-fat nature of the diet, Robbie accepts the food and rapidly improves.
 His seizures are eliminated and his mental faculties are restored.
 The film ends with Robbie riding the family horse at a parade through town.
 Closing credits claim Robbie continued the diet for a couple of years and has remained seizure- and drug-free ever since.